-The Single Central Record is maintained in accordance with Keeping Children Safe in Education 2016.
+The Single Central Record is maintained in accordance with Keeping Children Safe in Education 2015.

-We will obtain written confirmation from supply agencies that agency and third party staff have been appropriately checked and ensure the correct person arrives in school.
+We will obtain written confirmation from supply agencies that agency and third party staff have been appropriately checked.

 Volunteers

 Volunteers, including governors will undergo checks commensurate with their work in the school and contact with pupils i.e. if they are in regulated activity or not.